 BODHISATTVA CORRELATIONS -2025

-I photographed shrines and temples on my recent trip to Japan and found an affinity with representations of bodhisattvas (a person who is able to reach nirvana but delays doing so out of compassion in order to save suffering beings) These figures and the “plank” behind them- a symbolic element known as a mandorla - emphasizing the radiating light frames the auras that encircle the body of a sacred figure representing spiritual enlightenment, signifying the transcendence of reality beyond ordinary time and space the forms echo the photographs of me with a surf board.
+I photographed shrines and temples on my recent trip to Japan and found an affinity with representations of bodhisattvas (a person who is able to reach nirvana but delays doing so out of compassion in order to save suffering beings) These figures and the “plank” behind them- a symbolic element known as a mandorla - emphasizing the radiating light which frames the auras that encircle the body of a sacred figure.
+Representing spiritual enlightenment, signifying the transcendence of reality beyond ordinary time and space; the forms echo the collaged photographs of me with a surf board (kayak).